eromosele2008/Techcrush-Collaboration-BMI-Calculator/README.md

 Normal
 Overweight and
 Obese
-this take into consideration the Hieght in meters and weight in kg. the project takes as input the height and weight of individuals and return a value / result.
+this take into consideration the Height in meters and weight in kg. the project takes as input the height and weight of individuals and return a value / result.